-225 Because wind farms cover a large geographic area, a wind farm's distance would be based on the border of the closest county containing turbines that are part of that wind farm.
+334 Because wind farms cover a large geographic area, a wind farm's distance would be based on the bordergeographic center of the closest countyarea containing turbines that are part of that wind farm.

-226 Based on the 2010 Census.
-See: https://www2.census.gov/geo/docs/reference/cenpop2010/CenPop2010 Mean ST.txt, center point of the City of Morris will be used for this calculation.227 That factor will be multiplied by the maximum possible 20 points.
+335 Based on the 2010 Census.
+See: https://www2.census.gov/geo/docs/reference/cenpop2010/CenPop2010_Mean_ST.txt.

-Additionally, consistent with the Commission's Order in Docket No. 17-0838 and the approach taken with respect to the third criteria below, a facility "that is not connected to either PJM or MISO" will receive a Fuel and Resource Diversity Score of zero.
-Adjacent state generation facilities "within a transmission control area that have a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
-Adjacent state generation facilities "within a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
+Additionally, consistent with the Commission's Order in Docket No. 17-0838 and the approach taken with respect to the third criteriacriterion below, a facility "that is not connected to either PJM or MISO" will receive a Fuel and Resource Diversity Score of zero.337 Adjacent state generation facilities "within a transmission control area that have a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.338